SMECOMPLIANCE/kenya-ai-governance-framework-for-SME/README.md

 ---

-## The Problem
+## The Compliance Challenge

-Kenyan Small and Medium Enterprises (SMEs) are rapidly adopting AI-powered tools such as WhatsApp chatbots and automated customer service bots to grow their businesses.
-However, this comes with significant compliance challenges:
+Despite the opportunities AI presents, most Kenyan SMEs face four key obstacles:

+* **Knowledge Gap:**
-- **Knowledge Gap:** Most SME owners lack expertise in tech law and do not understand critical concepts like "lawful basis for processing" or "data protection by design."
+    Many SME owners and managers lack training in data protection law and AI governance.
+Concepts such as “lawful basis for processing” or “data protection by design” are often misunderstood or overlooked in day-to-day operations.

+* **Resource Constraints:**
-- **Resource Scarcity:** Legal advice and compliance audits are prohibitively expensive, often costing tens of thousands of Kenyan shillings per hour beyond the reach of typical SMEs.
+    Accessing legal and compliance expertise remains costly with professional advisory fees running into tens of thousands of shillings per hour, well beyond what most SMEs can afford.

+* **Inadequate Tools:**
-- **Tooling Mismatch:** Existing compliance solutions target large corporations and are ill-suited to the unique needs and scale of SMEs.
+    Existing compliance solutions are designed for large enterprises and are too complex, expensive, or irrelevant to the realities of smaller businesses.

+* **Active Enforcement Environment:**
-- **Enforcement Reality:** The Office of the Data Protection Commissioner (ODPC) in Kenya actively enforces the Data Protection Act, 2019, with penalties up to KES 5 million or 1% of annual turnover posing existential risks for SMEs unaware of their compliance obligations.
+    The Office of the Data Protection Commissioner (ODPC) is actively enforcing the Kenya Data Protection Act, 2019, with penalties of up to KES 5 million or 1% of annual turnover.
+For many SMEs, a single enforcement action could threaten their survival.

 ---

-## The Solution
+## The AIDA Solution

-**Project AIDA** offers a pragmatic, accessible, and free governance framework tailored specifically for Kenyan SMEs using AI.
-It includes:
+Project AIDA (Artificial Intelligence Data Assurance) provides a practical, free, and SME-focused governance framework to help Kenyan businesses adopt AI responsibly and stay compliant with the law.

+### Key Components

-- **The White Paper:** A concise, analytical document that explains the legal context, outlines the compliance challenge, and presents a clear, actionable AI governance framework.
+* **The White Paper:**
+    A concise, accessible guide that breaks down Kenya’s AI and data protection landscape, outlines the compliance challenges SMEs face, and introduces a structured, step-by-step AI governance approach.

-- **The Practical Toolkit:** Ready-to-use templates including:
+* **The Practical Toolkit:**
+    A collection of ready-to-use templates and checklists designed for immediate application by SMEs, including:
-  - AI-centric Privacy Policy
+    * AI-Focused Privacy Policy Template
-  - Data Protection Impact Assessment (DPIA) form
+    * Data Protection Impact Assessment (DPIA) Form
-  - Record of Processing Activities (RoPA) spreadsheet
+    * Record of Processing Activities (RoPA) Spreadsheet
-  - AI Risk Checklist
+    * AI Risk Checklist (Appendix D)

-These resources demystify compliance, close the knowledge gap, reduce reliance on costly legal services, and enable SMEs to demonstrate a good-faith effort to comply with the Data Protection Act.
+    These tools simplify compliance, bridge the knowledge gap, and reduce dependence on costly legal advisors  enabling SMEs to show a good-faith effort toward compliance and responsible AI use.

----

 ## How to Use This Framework